 Left: Children’s Christmas Dinner at Sea.
-(For more information about this image, see ‘TACA LATEST’.)
+(For more information about this image, see ‘ON THE MOVE'.)

-The Army Children Archive (TACA) was established to collect, record and preserve details of the unique aspects of growing up as the child of a serving soldier in the British Army, whether that growing up was done during the seventeenth, eighteenth, nineteenth, twentieth or the twenty-first century.
-Although it is still in its infancy, we hope that it will eventually provide a useful source for social and military historians, and particularly that it will interest former and current army children, who, on the one hand, may find that it ignites some sparks of recognition that in turn trigger a string of memories or, on the other, may enjoy the sense of having a rich history all of their own.
+The Army Children Archive (TACA) was established in 2007 by former army child Clare Gibson to collect, record, preserve and also raise awareness of the unique aspects of growing up as the child of a serving soldier in the British Army, whether that growing up was done during the seventeenth, eighteenth, nineteenth, twentieth or the twenty-first century.
+Although it will always be a work in progress, we hope that it will provide a useful source for social and military historians, and particularly that it will interest former and current army children, who, on the one hand, may find that it ignites some sparks of recognition that in turn trigger a string of memories or, on the other, may enjoy the sense of having a rich history all of their own.

 IN THE NEWS: JOANNA LUMLEY